200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-TheTalkingPillow.md

 - Currently guilty of the thing?
 - Ever been before?
-- Are you personally on the organizerís side?
+- Are you personally on the organizer‚Äôs side?

 The organizer produces a (literal) pillow; only the holder may speak.
-When a loved one (not the organizer) holds it, give them headphones: they can hear ìthe talking pillow.î
+When a loved one (not the organizer) holds it, give them headphones: they can hear ‚Äúthe talking pillow.‚Äù

 The pillow thinks this whole thing is ridiculous.
 They may prompt, pry, persuade or distract.
-They canít be muted.
-And donít talk to the pillow; thatís just weird.
+They can‚Äôt be muted.
+And don‚Äôt talk to the pillow; that‚Äôs just weird.

 Organizer makes sure everyone talks about their feelings at least once.
 Then, call the subject back.
 They get the pillow for one final speech.